 Without a doubt, the biggest mistake that amateur painters make is trying to cut corners.
 That means not removing everything from the room before they start, instead choosing to work around obstacles like furniture as they go.

 Make life easier on yourself by covering large pieces of furniture and removing the rest.
 Hardware, fixtures, doors, etc. can all be removed.
 Anything that can’t be moved should be covered in drop cloths.
 It is all too easy to drip paint as you go without ever knowing.
-Plastic sheeting and less stuff means less potential for errant dripping.
+Plastic sheeting and less stuff mean less potential for errant dripping.

 2. Fix cracks, dents, and dings

-Any wall that has seen some time is going to have imperfections.
+Any wall that has been seen for some time is going to have imperfections.
 These can show up in the form of minor dings, cracks, chipped paint, and more.
 Before you start, make sure to locate and fix all of these minor issues as they can bleed through the paint.

 For the most part, a little bit of spackle and sanding will go a long way towards repairing any damage as you go.
 Just take your time and make sure to blend as well as possible.
 When done, wipe away any dust as it can prevent the paint from properly adhering to the surface, you are trying to paint.